 6 min read

-The full-precision baseline
+The full-precision starting point

 Three compression levers

-When a model is trained, every weight is a 32-bit floating point number (FP32).
+When a model gets trained, every weight is a 32-bit floating point number (FP32).
 4 bytes each.
-So a 7B model at FP32 is 28GB; a 70B is 280GB.
-Training is done at FP32 (or BF16, a 16-bit variant) for numerical stability.
+So a 7B model at FP32 is 28GB.
+A 70B is 280GB.
+Training runs at FP32, or BF16, a 16-bit variant, because the math needs that precision to stay stable.

 1. Quantization.
 Use fewer bits per weight.
 Same weights, lower precision.